 Even though Jesus told the story 2000 years ago, it’s still just as impactful and relevant today.
 Who’s the king and the story?
 God.
 Who’s the king’s son in the story?
 Jesus.
 When he tells a story about the son’s bride, who’s that?
 The bride of Christ is the church.
 It’s us.

-Maybe you are reading this and you’re still hung up on things that Jesus hung for.
-You could be so caught up in who you used to be, that you cannot embrace who you are now.
-God is not taking who you used to be and making a better version.
+Maybe you are reading this and still hung up on things that Jesus hung for.
+You could be so caught up in who you used to be that you cannot embrace who you are now.
+God is not taking who you used to be and making you a better version.
 He’s taking who you used to be and showing the world who he’s always intended you to be.
 Are you with me on this?

 But when the king came in to see the guests, he noticed a man who wasn’t wearing the proper clothes for a wedding.
 ‘Friend,’ he asked, ‘how is it that you are here without wedding clothes?’
 But the man had no reply.
 Then the king said to his aides, ‘Bind his hands and feet and throw him into the outer darkness, where there will be weeping and gnashing of teeth.’

 “For many are called, but few are chosen.”